egis/support-portal/installation/Windows.md

 web.login.page=/web/webapps/wizard.html
 ```

+Also important is to ensure that the domain account used for NTLM authentication is granted Full Control NTFS Permissions over the `Program Files\Papertrail` directory and the `Data` directory (Repository and Indexing)

 ## Windows Installations - character encoding issues
 Windows encoding sometimes replaces characters (in outgoing emails, notes, etc) with odd characters, e.g. `aEU`<br>